 |

-fun on the Rhapsody 2004 Trip than any person had a right to have.
-He had
+fun on the Rhapsody 2004 Trip than I could ever imagine.

 a big wide smile all trip long.
 And you know what, he deserved his smile

-and soon I am going to tell you why!!
+and I am going to tell you why!!

 Gary and I have been friends now for seven years.
 To make a long story